-Borrowers with a higher risk appetite can opt for one-time investment, as it divests the total amount into market all in one go.
+Borrowers with higher risk appetite can opt for a one-time investment, as it divests the total amount into the market all in one go.
 It also promises considerably better returns than other policies.

-In both cases the returns from these funds depends on the present market conditions.
+In both cases, the returns from these funds depend on the present market conditions.
 SIPs usually perform better in unfavourable markets, whereas lumpsum investments in ELSS draw higher returns when the market is in a steady condition.

 3. Lock-In Period